 The most basic syntactical pattern we find in the tablets is a list of entities (an ‘Entity List’) or commodities (a ‘Commodity List’).
-This is found in all the tablets we are discussing here but there are some that consist solely of lists of entities or commodities.
-In most cases such ‘Entity List’ tablets record whole numbers against the entities, so for the purposes of our network map we interpret them as involving a transaction regarding the movement or allocation of people between the administrative centre and the named entity.
+As a rule we will propose any list consisting of logograms commonly identified as commodites (such as gra, vin, nic and so on) and paired with a numeral as a ‘Commodity List’.
+Likewise we will propose any list consisting of sign-group followed by numeral such as in ZA 14 below as an ‘Entity List’, our assumption being that the sign-groups denote persons or places rather than objects such as commodities.
+Both Commodity and Entity Lists are found in all the tablets we are discussing here but there are some that consist solely of lists of entities or commodities.
+In most cases such ‘Entity List’ tablets record whole numbers against the entities, so for the purposes of our network map we interpret them as involving a transaction regarding the movement or allocation of people between the administrative centre and what we interpret as an entity name specified in the inscription (for example, a person or place).